Bounded sets of sheaves on compact Kaehler manifolds: Introduction

 \section{Introduction}

 Let $(X, \cO_X(1))$ be a projective scheme endowed with a very ample line bundle.
 In \cite{Gro61} Grothendieck constructed the Hilbert scheme of $X$ which parametrizes the closed subschemes of $X$.
 He also showed that by fixing the Hilbert polynomial of the closed subschemes which are to be parametrized, one gets a projective subscheme of the Hilbert scheme.
 In particular the connected components of the Hilbert scheme are projective.

-Let now $X$ be a compact analytic space.
-The set of subpaces of $X$ was endowed with a natural analytic structure by Douady in \cite{Dou66}.
-Its irreducible components were shown to be compact by Fujiki when $X$ is a K\"ahler space and more generally when $X$ belongs to the class $\cC$, \cite{Fuj84}.
-Here we show that if $X$ is a compact K\"ahler manifold, then the connected components of the Douady space of $X$ are compact as well.
-See the last section for more precise statements.

-Our proof relies on a boundedness criterium similar to \cite{Gro61} Thm.
+One of the ingredients of Grothendieck's proof was the introduction of the notion of boundedness for sets of coherent sheaves together with a boundedness criterion which says that such a set is bounded if and only if all its elements are quotients of a unique coherent sheaf and their Hilbert polynomials range through a finite set, \cite{Gro61} Thm.
 2.1.
+This new notion proved to be useful in other contexts as well, such as the construction of moduli spaces of semistable sheaves, cf. \cite{HL}.

+In this paper we introduce boundedness for sets of coherent sheaves over complex analytic spaces and prove the following criterion in the K\"ahler case; see sections \ref{sectionchern}, \ref{sectionboundedness} for the definitions. \begin{Thm} Let $(X,\omega)$ be a K\"ahler complex manifold and $F$ a set of isomorphism classes of coherent sheaves on $X$.
+Then the set $F$ is bounded if the following conditions are fulfilled: \begin{enumerate} \item There exists a bounded set $G$ of isomorphism classes of coherent sheaves on $X$ such that each element of $F$ is a quotient of an element of $G$. \item The supports of the sheaves of $F$ are contained in some compact subset of $X$. \item The degrees of the sheaves of $F$ are bounded from above. \end{enumerate} \end{Thm}

-We basically follow Grothendieck's approach but several changes and new arguments are needed; one important technical tool in the projective case for instance, for which we could find no good substitute in the K\"ahler case, is the use of linear projections.
-The main idea is to reduce the problem to bounding the volume of some appropriate analytic cycles and use the compactness of the associated cycle space provided by Bishop's theorem, cf. \cite{Lie77}, \cite{Fuj78}.
+For the proof we basically follow Grothendieck's approach but several changes and new arguments are needed; one important technical tool in the projective case for instance, for which we could find no analogue in the K\"ahler case, is the use of linear projections.
+The main idea is to reduce the problem to bounding the volume of some appropriate analytic cycles and use the compactness of the associated cycle space provided by Bishop's theorem, cf. \cite{Fuj78}, \cite{Lie77}.

+Our main application is a compactness result for the connected components of the Douady space of a compact K\"ahler manifold, section \ref{sectioncor}.
+To put this into perspective recall that the set of subspaces of a compact analytic space $X$ was endowed with a natural analytic structure by Douady in \cite{Dou66}.
+Fujiki proved that the topology of this space had a countable basis, \cite{Fuj79}.
+He further showed that its irreducible components were compact when $X$ was a K\"ahler space and more generally when $X$ belonged to the class $\cC$, \cite{Fuj84}.
+For the connected components of the space of divisors of a normal compact space $X$ compactness and even projectivity were established by Fujiki in \cite{Fuj82}.